qiime2/docs/source/tutorials/pd-mice.rst

 One important consideration for diversity calculations is the Rarefaction depth.
 Above, we used alpha rarefaction and the sample summary to pick a rarefaction depth.
 So, for these analyses, we’ll use a depth of 1000 sequences per sample.

-*Note*: This step takes about 7 minutes
+.. note:: This step takes about 7 minutes

 .. command-block::